10 Biggest Bounties in One Piece, Ranked | Attack of the Fanboy

 10. Eustass Kid – 3,000,000,000 Berry

 Eustass Kid, also called Captain Kid, is from South Blue and is captain of the Kid Pirates.
 He also was put in the group of twelve pirates called the Worst Generation for his actions.
+The Kid is the anthesis of Luffy as he often kills those who make fun of his dream of finding the One Piece treasure and becoming the next Pirate King.
 He has had three bounties, with the highest being 3 billion Berry, giving him the tenth spot on this list.

 9. Monkey D. Luffy – 3,000,000,000 Berry

 Monkey D. Luffy, also known as Straw Hat, is the protagonist of One Piece and the captain of the Straw Hat Pirates.
-His goal is to find Gol D. Roger’s legendary treasure, One Piece.
+He dreams of finding Gol D. Roger’s legendary treasure, One Piece.
+Instead of killing those who make fun of him for his dream, like Kid, he decides it is worth it and follows after his mentor Shanks.
 He has had seven bounties throughout the manga’s events, with his latest one reaching 3 billion Berry.

 8. Buggy – 3,189,000,000 Berry